IndusInd Bank's net profit doubles to Rs 1,016 cr in Jun quarter | Business

 Income from retail banking rose nearly 22 per cent to Rs 5,685.53 crore in the June 2021 quarter, from Rs 4,674.06 crore in the year-ago quarter.

+The private sector lender said it adopted a cautious stance in its business given the impact of the second COVID-19 wave, but is now feeling more confident to maintain the 16-18 per cent target on growth in loan book.

+Like its peers, it did face asset quality issues, with fresh slippages of Rs 2,762 crore during the three-month period, driven by its consumer finance business at Rs 2,342 crore.
+However, it said that the deductions were also very high through write-offs, recovery and upgrades of assets at Rs 2,372 crore.

-The bank's asset quality showed little impairment on a gross level, as the non-performing assets (NPAs) rose slightly to 2.88 per cent of the gross advances as of June 2021, as against 2.53 per cent by the year-ago period.
+This limited the impact on the reported number of gross non-performing assets ratio, which increased to 2.88 per cent as of June 30, as against 2.53 per cent a year ago.

 Net NPAs or bad loans, however, came down to 0.84 per cent from 0.86 per cent a year ago.